Ontbo/ontbo-alex-persona-and-evaluation/README.md

    - Double-click the main entry file inside `HTML/` (commonly `index.html`).
    - If there’s no `index.html`, open the most relevant HTML file in that folder and follow on-screen instructions.

-> The repository is predominantly HTML (≈86.5%), so the browser demo is the most direct way to poke at the persona. :contentReference[oaicite:4]{index=4}

 ### Option B — Python utilities

 1. Ensure you have **Python 3.10+** installed.